-- Template parameters are prefixed with T to differentiate them from class or function local typedefs. - Each template parameter is on a new indented line:
+• Template parameters, which are not a single letter, are prefixed with T to differentiate them from class or function local aliases.

 '''

-template<

-typename TParam,

-typename TArgs...>
+template<int I, typename TParam, typename TArgs...>

-auto func()

--> bool
+auto func() -> bool

 '''

-- Makes it easier to see how many template parameters there are and which position they have. - Always use typename for template parameters.
-There is NO difference to class and typename matches the intent better.
+• Always use typename instead of class for template parameters.
+There is NO semantic difference between them, but typename matches the intent better.